Duchy of Pomerania: Pomerania-Wolgast and -Stettin after the partition of 1295

 The last duke of Demmin had died in 1264, and the 1236 territorial losses left Demmin at the westernmost edge of the Duchy of Pomerania.

 When Barmin I, for a short period sole ruler of the duchy, died in 1278, his oldest son Bogislaw IV took his father's seat.
 When his half-brothers Otto I and Barnim II reached adulthood in 1294, the brothers ruled in common until Barnim's death in 1295.
-Bogislaw and Otto now agreed on a partition of the duchy, that would last until 1464: Bogislaw's share was the area where the towns were under Lübeck law, that was Vorpommern north of the Peene river (though including Anklam and Demmin on its southern bank) and Farther Pomerania north of the Ihna and Stepenitz rivers, both areas were connected by the islands of Usedom and Wollin.
+Bogislaw and Otto now agreed on a partition of the duchy, that would last until 1464: Bogislaw's share was the area where the towns were under Lübeck law, that was Vorpommern north of the Peene river (though including Anklam and Demmin on its southern bank) and Farther Pomerania north of the Ihna (Ina) and Stepenitz rivers, both areas were connected by the islands of Usedom and Wollin.
 Bogislaw made Wolgast his residence, thus the partition became known as Pomerania-Wolgast.
-Otto's share was the remainder between Peene and Ihna centered around Stettin, where the towns were under Magdeburg law.
+Otto's share was the remainder between Peene and Ihna (Ina) centered around Stettin (Szczecin), where the towns were under Magdeburg law.
 This partition became known as Pomerania-Stettin.

 A series of wars was triggered by Denmark in the early 14th century, when Eric VI Menved attempted to reestablish Danish rule in Northern Germany.
 Pomeranian and Rugian towns and dukes were involved in these wars in various and often opposing coalitions.
-Since 1314, a coalition consisting mainly of Waldemar of Brandenburg, Stralsund, and the Pomeranian dukes opposed a Danish-led coalition joined by Rugian duke Wizlaw III.
+Since 1314, a coalition consisting mainly of Waldemar of Brandenburg, Stralsund, and the Pomeranian dukes opposed a Danish-led coalition joined by Rugian duke Vitslav III.
 This war was ended by the Treaty of Templin in 1317.
-During this conflict, in 1315, Wartislaw IV of Pomerania-Wolgast, grandson of Rugian Wizlaw II, made an agreement with Eric VI Menved's brother Christopher II of Denmark for inheritance of the Principality of Rügen.
+During this conflict, in 1315, Wartislaw IV of Pomerania-Wolgast, grandson of Rugian Vitslav II, made an agreement with Eric VI Menved's brother Christopher II of Denmark for inheritance of the Principality of Rügen.